ElVit/hassio-addons/addon-lftp/DOCS.md

 lftp can transfer files via FTP, FTPS, HTTP, HTTPS, FISH, SFTP, BitTorrent, and FTP over HTTP proxy.

 This addon provides at first only some simple features of lftp like up or downloading files over ftp.
-But advanced users may also use a lftp script file which allows you to use the full potential of lftp.
+But advanced users may also use a lftp script file which allows them to use the full potential of lftp.

 ## Installation

-The installation of this add-on is pretty straightforward and not different in
-comparison to installing any other Home Assistant add-on.
+The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

 1. [Add my Hass.io add-ons repository][repository] to your home assistant instance.
 1. Search for the "LFTP Sync" add-on in the Supervisor add-on store and install it.